phd20/phd20.github.io/src/content/blog/getting-started-with-obsidian-dnd.md

 ## Summary

 I've only scratched the surface on what this powerful app can do.
 And more plugins and features are coming out weekly.
 Dive in.
 Try some stuff.
 I've found this to be a single app that can manage every single aspect of my game mastering life.
 And I love it.
+If you're sold and want more guidance on how to organize your vault while avoiding common pitfalls, check out [these articles](/obsidian).